 vagrant@vaultserver1:~$ systemctl status vault

-● vault.service - "Hashicorp Vault"
+● vault.service - "HashiCorp Vault"

 Loaded: loaded (/etc/systemd/system/vault.service; enabled; vendor preset: enabled)